bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ## Configuring Parameters

 A number of parameters should be adjusted at startup for use with ArduSub.
-The following table shows the currently recommmended parameters to change.
+The following table shows the currently recommended parameters to change.

 | Parameter         | Value                |
 |------------------:|:---------------------|